-One of the most difficult to treat injuries is the Anterior Cruciate Ligament or more commonly known as ACL injury.
-This knee pain condition can vary from one person to the other, but most symptoms lead to substantial discomfort and difﬁculty in carrying out normal daily activities.
+One of the most common knee injuries is the Anterior Cruciate Ligament or more commonly known as ACL injury.
+This knee injury can vary from one person to the other, but most symptoms lead to substantial discomfort and difﬁculty in carrying out normal daily activities.
 In the worst case scenario, ACL injuries can mean the end of an active lifestyle.
 Before any ACL injury gets to this stage though, a simple rehabilitation programme can easily avert these circumstances at an early stage and even without surgery.

 This programme is recommended for patients who suffer from mild to moderate rupture or "tear" of the ACL without other structures damaged or conditions contributing to the deteriorating knee pain.